Margonin: History

 After World War I, in 1918, Poland regained independence and the Greater Poland uprising (1918–19) broke out, which aim was to reintegrate the region with Poland.
 Polish insurgents captured Margonin on 6 January 1919.
 It was recaptured by Germans in February, despite prior agreements.
 Nevertheless, in accordance to the Treaty of Versailles, it was reintegrated with Poland in January 1920.
 18 inhabitants of Margonin and its suburbs died in the Polish–Soviet War, and four were awarded with the Virtuti Militari, the highest Polish military decoration, for their bravery in the Battle of Warsaw (1920).
 In interwar Poland Margonin became a popular tourist destination with several hotels.

 During World War II, the town was under German occupation from 5 September 1939 to 22 January 1945, the area having been made part of the Reichsgau Wartheland.
 The Polish population was subjected to various crimes, including murders, deportations to Nazi concentration camps and expulsions.
 Inhabitants of Margonin were among 41 Poles murdered in the nearby village of Morzewo on 7 November 1939.
 On 10–12 December 1939 the Germans expelled many Polish inhabitants to the Warsaw District of the General Government in German-occupied central Poland.
 The Germans operated a Nazi prison in the town and a forced labour camp for Jews.
 The Polish underground resistance movement was active in Margonin, and many of its members died in concentration camps, after the Germans discovered their operations.
 Following World War II, the area reverted to Poland.

 In 1975 the town became part of the Piła Voivodeship, in 1998 part of the Greater Poland Voivodeship.
 In 2017 the Monument to the Heroes of the Greater Poland Uprising was unveiled in Margonin.

+Transport

+Margonin lies on the junction of vovoideship roads 193 and 190.

+The nearest railway station is in Chodziedż.